Audio system measurements: Analog electrical

+The ratio of the output impedance of an amplifier and connecting cables to the DC resistance of a voice coil.
 A higher number is generally believed to be better.
 This is a measure of how well a power amplifier controls the undesired motion of a loudspeaker driver.
-An amplifier must be able to suppress resonances caused by mechanical motion (e.g., inertia) of a speaker cone, especially a low-frequency driver with greater mass.
+An amplifier must be able to suppress resonances caused by mechanical motion (e.g., inertia) of a speaker cone.
+This is especially important for a low-frequency driver with greater mass.
 For conventional loudspeaker drivers, this essentially involves ensuring that the output impedance of the amplifier is close to zero and that the speaker wires are sufficiently short and have sufficiently large diameter.
-Damping factor is the ratio of the output impedance of an amplifier and connecting cables to the DC resistance of a voice coil, which means that long, high resistance speaker wires will reduce the damping factor.
 A damping factor of 20 or greater is considered adequate for live sound reinforcement systems, as the SPL of inertia-related driver movement is 26 dB less than signal level and won't be heard.
 Negative feedback in an amplifier lowers its effective output impedance and thus increases its damping factor.